BusinessCentralApps/GenerateBcNuGet/README.md

 It is NOT supported to put both these types of BcNuGet packages on the same NuGet Server (it also wouldn't make much sense I think...)

-## How to get started?

-To get started, make sure you have all the prerequisites and then follow the step-by-step guide.

-### Prerequisites
+## Prerequisites

 You need a NuGet Server where you can place your BcNuGet packages.
-The tool supports 3 options:
+Thìs tool supports 3 options:
 1. nuget.org (public only)
-2. GitHub (private)
+2. GitHub (private only)
 3. Azure DevOps (public or private)

 > [!NOTE]